mortvest/hastl/README.rst

   export HASTL_BACKENDS="opencl multicore c"

-If no environmental variable is set, an attempt will be made to compile all available backends.
+If no environmental variable is set, an attempt will be made to compile all the available backends.

 The package can then be easily installed using pip.
 This will take a while, since we need